migueljgoliveira/virtual-fields-method/README.md

   - Line 2: Give property number, lower and upper boundaries.
 Repeat this data line as often as necessary to define all identification properties with boundaries.

 - **`*Constraints`** : Define constraints between properties.
-  - Line 1: Give number of properties with constraints.
+  - Line 1: Give total number of properties with constraints.
-  - Line 2: Give number of constrained property and constraint equation.
-The constraint equation should be defined using Python mathematical syntax, and other properties can be used inside square brackets.
+  - Line 2: Give number of constrained property and constraint equation, separated by a comma.
+  - The constraint equation should be defined using Python mathematical syntax (e.g. `[``)`), and other properties can be used inside square brackets.
 Repeat this data line as often as necessary to define all properties with constraints.